 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.

-Together we will evaluate on an ongoing basis, the effectiveness of treatment to make sure you feel the therapy is helpful and moving you in the right direction.
+We want you to be successful in achieving the goals you set for yourself.
+You and your therapist will evaluate on an ongoing basis, the effectiveness of treatment to make sure you feel the therapy is helpful and moving you in the right direction.
 Sometimes you may feel clear about moving toward ending treatment based on the significant improvements you've made and other times it might be less straight forward.

 LMFTs are professionals who hold a license to practice psychotherapy with individuals, couples, and families.
 Trained in psychotherapy and family systems, marriage and family therapists focus on understanding their clients’ symptoms and interactional patterns within their existing environment.